dgaydukov/cert-aws/files/sa.md

 If you don't specify `role-arn`, aws will use previous role.
 If it first time it will use temporary session that is generated from user (one who is creating the stack) credentials.

 For multi-env deployment (where you have dev/prod env or more) you should use single reusable template file (don't create new template file for each env, cause you will end up in a mess).
-You can achieve reusability by adding parameters, mappings, conditions section into your template.
+You can achieve reusability by adding params, mappings, conditions section into your template.
 Then you just create 2 stacks with different names (dev/prod) and different params but with single template file.

 Nested stacks are mostly used when you need to reuse some common template.
 Suppose you have 3 templates and each of them using specific type of ec2.
 You can just duplicate code across 3 templates, but it ineffective.
 It's better to create new template and use it as nested template for each of your 3 templates.
 Notice that you can't use just imported stack in this case - cause that would mean that only 1 instance of ec2 would be created